delirehberi/hugo-emrexyz/content/posts/no-how-live-long-what-ai-tools-in-software-development.md

 +++
 categories=['software','ai', 'English']
 date='2024-05-24'
-description='I've been using Copilot + ChatGPT for my daily development work for the last six months, and it has significantly accelerated my productivity.
-This new workflow has transformed my development journey, removing the stress of figuring out *how* to do things.
-Now, I just focus on *what* needs to be done.' title='No How, Live Long What! - Experiences with AI Tools on Software Development'
+description='I`ve been using Copilot + ChatGPT for my daily development work for the last six months, and it has significantly accelerated my productivity.
+This new workflow has transformed my development journey, removing the stress of figuring out how to do things.
+Now, I just focus on what needs to be done.' title='No How, Live Long What! - Experiences with AI Tools on Software Development'
 +++